fusiled/BrainFuckParser/README.md

 Context is defined with `type Context = (Int, [W8.Word8])`: the first element of the tuple is the pointer of the current element of the list (the second element of the tuple).

+### Limitations

 At the moment the Context is limited by a list of 10 elements initialized to zero.
 The idea is to lazily instanciate the list: just instanciate cells only if they're needed.
+Getting from standard input is not supported.
+The string input must be passed before running the program.

 ## TODO

  - Pass a string to the created executable instead of using a hard-coded one
  - Make the Context easily
  - Rename the context in something more meaningful, (like World?)
- - Implement input and output.
-At the moment they're just idle operations.